-We anticipate initiating our Phase 3 virus-associated-HC registrational trial in .
-This Phase 3, multicenter, randomized, double-blind, placebocontrolled trial is designed to assess the safety and efficacy of Viralym-M therapy compared to placebo for the treatment of patients with virus-associated HC following allogeneic HSCT.
+We anticipate initiating our Phase 3 virus-associated-HC registrational trial in the fourth quarter of 2020.
+This Phase 3, multicenter, randomized, double-blind, placebo-controlled trial is designed to assess the safety and efficacy of Viralym-M therapy compared to placebo for the treatment of patients with virus-associated HC following allogeneic HSCT.
 The primary endpoint will be the time to resolution of macroscopic hematuria.
 As these HSCT patients often experience multiple viral infections, we plan to examine secondary endpoints for the ability of Viralym-M to reduce or eliminate viral loads for CMV, AdV, EBV, HHV-6 and JCV.